BattMoTeam/BattMo.jl/docs/src/manuals/user_guide/grid_params.md

 # Grid parameters

-We inspect some of the grid parameters, change them an re-run the simulation
+A description on how the grid parameters are structured.